| Editor's

 (heavy duty thread for dentallium shells) but strong-enough so they won’t

+break.
 Lay your choker out the way you are going

 to put it together.
 Start threading the buckskin (or thread) through the

 hair pipes (or dentallium) and the beads and the leather strips.
-(Example D)
+(Example D) When you get down to the end, put the

 buckskin through the next hole and go through the next row.
 This way you